 - A selection of prayers for each Sunday during the three year Lectionary cycle by Ormonde Plater, a deacon of the Diocese of Louisiana [The Episcopal Church].

 - A subscription service from the Diocese of Bethlehem [The Episcopal Church] that allows you to receive prayers of the people weekly by email.

 It is the work of many individuals and groups that makes possible the diverse ministries you will find here at St. John's.

 The Parish Volunteer Coordinator works from the church office.
 Among other duties, she helps the leadership of St. John's ensure that the risk assessment and screening guidelines for volunteers that have been established by the Diocese of Toronto are adhered to.

 A police records check is also required at the beginning of a high risk ministry and every three (3) years thereafter.
-This must be obtained through the Diocesan-approved background checking service, Total Security Management.
-The required forms can be found here.
+This must be obtained through the Diocese-approved background checking service, Xpresschek.
+The required forms can be found below.
 For further information regarding support documentation and completing the required forms please contact the church office at 705-745-7624 or email.